 With the promise of warmer temps in the near future, my taste buds are slowly shifting from craving all of the casseroles to some lighter dishes with lots of fresh produce.
 I might be getting ahead of myself because after all, it is only March and I do live in Minnesota.
 Regardless, I’ve been busy developing a bunch of new salad recipes and I am obsessed with this Thai Chicken Salad!

-This Thai Peanut Chicken Salad is such an easy recipe that is SO full of flavor.
-It’s insane.
-The base of the salad starts with mixed spring greens, but if you’re not a huge fan, you can certainly use butter lettuce, romaine lettuce, and even chopped kale!
+Just like my Thai Peanut Ramen Noodles, this Thai Peanut Chicken Salad is such an easy recipe that is SO full of flavor.
+It's insane.
+The base of the salad starts with mixed spring greens, but if you're not a huge fan, you can certainly use butter lettuce, romaine lettuce, and even chopped kale!
 Next, sprinkle on crunchy vegetables like cucumber and carrots, along with some avocado, cilantro and mint.
-I almost forgot about mint, but then I remembered how much I LOVE mint in fresh spring rolls, and I’m so glad I added it – it’s the best part!
+I almost forgot about mint, but then I remembered how much I LOVE mint in fresh spring rolls, and I'm so glad I added it - it's the best part!
 The mint adds a freshness to the salad that is just beyond.

 Mixed Spring Greens – I used mixed greens in this Thai salad, but you could swap that for butter lettuce, romaine lettuce, arugula, or kale!